telemachus/notes/lua/programming-in-lua-2nd-ed/programming-in-lua-2nd-ed.md

 You can test code by using the Lua interpreter in interactive mode.
 If you run `lua`, the interpreter starts up in REPL mode.
 You can also start as `lua -i filename` to have the interpreter first read a file and then start in REPL mode.
-Or from within the REPL, you can call `dofile('filename')` if you want to load a file from within the REPL.
+Or from within the REPL, you can call `dofile("filename")` if you want to load a file from within the REPL.

 ### Some Lexical Considerations